peterfmcnair/peterfmcnair.github.io/_blog/jekyll-collections.md

 description:
 image:
 created: 2023-11-14T23:46+11:00
-updated: 2023-11-16T11:42+11:00
+updated: 2023-11-16T11:44+11:00
 ---
 # How I got around the naming convention for Jekyll Posts
 It's annoying to have to write the date in the file name for jekyll posts since I want to have the same experience in my obsidian browser as my website does.

-That means if I link to another page like [Stay at the Helm if Overwhelmed](Stay%20at%20the%20Helm%20if%20Overwhelmed) or [Rock Skimming](rock-skimming) I can make it work in both scenarios.
+That means if I link to another page like [Stay at the Helm if Overwhelmed](stay-at-the-helm-if-overwhelmed) or [Rock Skimming](rock-skimming) I can make it work in both scenarios.